What kinds of teams can take part?

 When does the campus end?

-The campus ends on September 26th, when there will be a big ‘Demo day’ event.
+The campus is due to end towards the last week of September, when there will be a big ‘Demo day’ event.
 We will get as many relevant stakeholders from the games industry as we can to participate on that day.
-Your accommodation will end on Sunday September 29th , after which you’re on your own, but hopefully with your game project in a much better and more advanced state.
+Your accommodation will end the Sunday after the Demo Day.

 TRAVEL & ACCOMODATION